Using satellites to identify potential health risks in cities

 - Stéphanie Brazeau, Head of the Geomatics Division of the Public Health Agency of Canada (PHAC), is a medical geographer and will act as a consultant for Earth observation and public health.

-- Serge Olivier Kotchi, a medical geographer at PHAC, will act as a consultant for Earth observation and public health.
+- Dr. Serge Olivier Kotchi, a medical geographer at PHAC, will act as a consultant for Earth observation and public health.

 - Philippe Martin, Environment and Climate Change Canada, will act as a consultant for atmospheric and thermal environments and for collection of field data.